-We considered this a key audit matter due to the magnitude of the inventories and inventory provision balances and the significant judgments made by management in determining the inventory provision.
+We considered this a key audit matter due to the magnitude of the inventories, inventory provision balances and the significant judgments made by management in determining the inventory provision.
 This in turn led to a high degree of auditor judgment and effort in performing procedures related to the inventory provision.

-- to the most recent sales prices of inventories or similar items. - Evaluating inventory product lines for which a portion of the inventory items have not been sold or utilized in production between 12 and 24 months, by considering forecasted external metrics supporting future demand and the Corporation's backlog.
+- Tested the completeness of the inventory provision by: - Testing the parts to be used in production and finished goods available for sale inventories at year-end were recorded at the lower of cost and net realizable value by comparing a sample of inventory items to the most recent sales prices of inventories or similar items. - Evaluating inventory product lines for which a portion of inventory items have not been sold or utilized in production between 12 and 24 months, by considering forecasted external metrics supporting demand and the Corporation's backlog.